 Even after Jesus had done all these miraculous signs in their presence, they still would not believe in him.
 This was to fulfill the word of Isaiah the prophet: “Lord, who has believed our message and to whom has the arm of the Lord been revealed?”
 For this reason they could not believe, because as Isaiah says elsewhere: “He has blinded their eyes and deadened their hearts, so they can neither see with their eyes, nor understand with their hearts, nor turn—and I would heal them.”
 Isaiah said this because he saw Jesus’ glory and spoke about him.

-The quotes above that John used come from Isaiah 53:1 and 6:10.
+The quotes above come from Isaiah 53:1 and 6:10.
 The prophet originally spoke his words in regards to Yahweh.
-John says that what Isaiah actually saw was "Jesus’ glory" and that he "spoke of him."
-For John the apostle, then, Jesus was Yahweh in the flesh; before his human birth he was known as Yahweh.
+John says that what Isaiah actually saw was “Jesus’ glory” and that he “spoke of him.”
+For John the apostle, Jesus was Yahweh in the flesh; before his human birth he was known as Yahweh.

 Jesus is “the Lord” of the New Testament

-In Philippians 2:9-11, we read that Jesus has a "name that is above every name," that at his name "every knee should bow" and that every tongue will "confess that Jesus Christ is Lord."
-Paul bases his statements on Isaiah 45:23, where we read the following: "By myself I have sworn, my mouth has uttered in all integrity a word that will not be revoked: Before me every knee will bow; by me every tongue will swear" (italics added).
-In the context of the Old Testament, this is Yahweh, the God of Israel, speaking of himself.
-He is the Lord, who says, "there is no God apart from me" (verse 21).
+In Philippians 2:9-11, we read that Jesus has a “name that is above every name,” that at his name “every knee should bow” and that every tongue will “confess that Jesus Christ is Lord.”
+Paul bases his statements on Isaiah 45:23: “By myself I have sworn, my mouth has uttered in all integrity a word that will not be revoked: Before me every knee will bow; by me every tongue will swear” (italics added).
+This is Yahweh, the God of Israel, speaking of himself.
+He is the Lord, who says, “there is no God apart from me” (verse 21).